 A few existing fiscal incidence studies are relevant to the Dominican Republic: Santana and Rathe (1992), Lindert, Skoufias, and Shapiro (2006), and Barreix, Bès, and Roca (2009).
-Lindert et al. (2006) find low levels of social spending in the Dominication Republic.
-Their paper measures the extent to which social assistance and social security spending, consumption subsidies, and education and health spending favor the poor in eight LAC countries.
-For the Dominican Republic, the paper uses the National Survey on Living Conditions (ENCOVI) for 2004.
+Lindert, Skoufias, and Shapira (2006) find low levels of social spending in the Dominication Republic.
+Their chapter measures the extent to which social assistance and social security spending, consumption subsidies, and education and health spending favor the poor in eight Latin American countries (LAC).
+For the Dominican Republic, the chapter uses the National Survey on Living Conditions (ENCOVI) for 2004.
 At that time, the country had the lowest levels of social spending in the sample, and social insurance had negligible poverty impacts.
-The results reflect a combination of factors: (i) some programs had relatively low (net) unit subsides and weak targeting and coverage of the poor and vulnerable and (ii) social assistance programs like the school-based TAE transfer and school feeding ranked fairly high in terms of social welfare impact per dollar spent but were quite small in terms of budget and subsidy per person.
+The results reflect a combination of factors: (i) some programs had relatively low (net) unit subsides and weak targeting and coverage of the poor and vulnerable and (ii) social assistance programs like the school-based TAE transfer and school feeding ranked fairly high in terms of social welfare impact per dollar spent, but were quite small in terms of budget and subsidy per person.